-When learning to play guitar, it can be a little daunting to open a chord book only to see hundreds of chords you think you have to know in order to play a just a few songs.
+When learning to play guitar, it can be a little daunting to search for a guitar chord chart only to see hundreds of chords you think you have to know in order to play a just a few songs.

 Harry Nilsson, for one, prized simplicity in his songwriting so much that he used a single chord (an arpeggiated C7th) to brilliant effect in his 1972 hit, "Coconut."